fgvieira/prune_graph/README.md

 $ cat test/example.tsv | ./target/release/prune_graph --weight-field "column_7" --weight-filter "column_3 > 1000 && (column_7 < 0.1 || column_7 > 0.2)" --out out.keep
 ```

-### Output
+## Output
 The output will be a list of the remaining nodes after pruning.
 Optionally, you can also get a list of the nodes that were removed (`--out-excl`).

-### Performance
+## Performance
-Due to the way `prune_graph` parallelizes prunning, its performance is strongly dependent on the degree of connectivity of the graph.
+Due to the way `prune_graph` parallelizes prunning, its performance is strongly dependent on the degree of connectivity of the graph (see examples below).

 ```
 shuf_seed () {